How to Make Oatmeal

 Instructions

 • Bring the water to a boil in a medium pot.
-Add the oats and salt and reduce heat to medium-low.
+Add the oats and salt and reduce the heat to medium-low.
 Cook, stirring occasionally, for 15 to 20 minutes, or until thickened.
-Stir in cinnamon, nutmeg, or cardamom, if desired.
+Stir in a pinch of cinnamon, nutmeg, and/or cardamom, if desired.
 Remove from heat and let stand for two minutes.
-Serve hot with desired toppings and honey or maple syrup, if desired.
+Serve hot with honey or maple syrup, if desired.

 Leave a comment: